 Phones (e.g. the iPhone Voice Recorder app) work great as a dictaphone because the timestamps are usually accurate with no effort required.

 Other dictaphones work too, but you might have to set the time each morning for it to be accurate.

 In any case, it helps to do an audible time countdown at the beginning of the recording, so you can verify the correctness of the recorded timestamp after you load the file in Njord Player.

 From the menu, select View - Window Layout - Single View.

-Njord Player does not run on iPad.
+The original Njord Player app does not run on iPad.
 It runs on Windows and Mac.
 Find the right download link for your platform on our Njord Player page.

 I am moving video files off of my laptop onto a hard-drive (running out of space).
 Does this mean that Njord Player is now looking in the wrong place for the files?
 Do I have to re-import the media again?

 We suggest to keep the Njord Player file (.sail2) in the same folder as your video.
 E.g., one folder per day usually works great.
 You can have sub-folders for video, but everything should be in the same top folder.
 You can then move that entire folder around and it's not going to be a problem for Njord Player.